OpenDSA/OpenDSA/RST/en/Glossary.rst

       in the collection being traversed.
 For example, a generic tree or graph traversal might be designed such that it takes a function parameter, where that function is applied to each node.

+   weight
+   weights
+      A cost or distance most often associated with an :term:`edge` in a :term:`graph`.

+   weighted graph
+      A :term:`graph` whose :term:`edges` each have an associated weight or cost.

    weighted union rule
       When merging two disjoint sets using the :term:`UNION/FIND`